arubyz/gh-pr-difftool/README.md

 # Notes

-* If the diff tool does not appear to launch, it is probably because the PR has been merged to master and thus there is no diff to show.  `git difftool` is documented to work that way in this case.
+* If the diff client does not appear to launch, it is probably because the PR has been merged to master and thus there is no diff to show.  `git difftool` is documented to work that way in this case.
 To debug further, set `debugCommand` to true inside the app's AppleScript source and manually run the git command it displays.
-* The invocation of `git difftool` will not show if there would be any conflicts merging the PR into master.
+* The invocation of `git difftool` will not indicate whether there would be any conflicts merging the PR into master.
 This should be checkedf on the GitHub PR page first.

 # Internals